andyjwest/test-pages/public/posts/be_a_better/bladelock.md

 >You can transform one Magic Weapon into your pact weapon by performing a Special ritual while you hold the weapon.
 You perform the ritual over the course of 1 hour, which can be done during a Short Rest.
 You can then dismiss the weapon, shunting it into an extradimensional space, and it appears **whenever you create your pact weapon thereafter**.
 You can’t affect an artifact or a sentient weapon in this way.
 The weapon ceases being your pact weapon if you die, if you perform the 1-hour ritual on a different weapon, or if you use a 1-hour ritual to break your bond to it.
 The weapon appears at your feet if it is in the extradimensional space when the bond breaks.
 >

 At its core, pact of the blade is a utility feature, not a combat feature.
-This largely where I see the most frustration with the feature.
+This confusion is what causes the most player confusion.
 Gaining a weapon from your patron implies its power against enemies, but in practice, it just tends to act as an expanded proficiency boost into martial weapons, normally with only a 1-3 point difference in average damage.
 The feature itself doesn't provide any huge boosts in early combat outside of being magical.
 This is somewhat useful but ultimately isn't where the bulk of power comes from.

 Where the feature *is* powerful is in how it provides players with a huge toolbox of weapons to call to their side at will.
 Players don't have a single weapon forged by their patron but instead an armory of weapons ready to be called to their side at will.
 You have the ability to conjure any melee weapon you wish as an action.
 This means you are never unarmed, and have no problem hiding your weaponry.

 Additionally, the feature does not specify that the weapon must come from the base weapon table in the equipment section of the book.
 This opens up your options into exotic territories as well (with DM permission).
 You are proficent in any weapon you conjure including martial and exotic weapons.

-Below is a list of weapons the increase your ability to influence combat outside of damage from the core  PHB equipment table.
+Below is a list of weapons the increase your ability to influence the world in and out of combat from the PHB equipment table.

 ##### Utility Pack Weapons
 |Weapon| Damage| Properties|